OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/virtual-machines/linux/classic/hpcpack-cluster-openfoam.md

 # continue with overwrite of existing installation directory, valid values are: {yes, no}
 CONTINUE_WITH_INSTALLDIR_OVERWRITE=yes

-# list of components tooinstall, valid values are: {ALL, DEFAULTS, anythingpat}
+# list of components to install, valid values are: {ALL, DEFAULTS, anythingpat}
 COMPONENTS=DEFAULTS

 # installation mode, valid values are: {install, modify, repair, uninstall}